 - Apply to the problematic area whenever you feel the pain/itch come back (once or twice an hour)

 PS: feel free to use a blend of essential oils here (but stick to the 1 TBSP vinegar -5 drops EO ratio) if you wish.
-Also, you can use peppermint or tea tree oil instead of lavender.
+Also, you can use peppermint or tea tree oil for insect bites instead of lavender.

 3. Topical essential oil application